Door-to-door Canvassing Guide - Forming a Team

-Firstly, a campaign owners should not appoint people just because they know them from before.
+Firstly, campaign owners should not appoint people just because they know them from before.
 They must select people based on their experience and contribution to the team.
 Depending on the size of the campaign, there can be more than one appointed campaign manager.

 Moreover, do not work with more than seven campaign managers daily.
-In case of a state campaign with 90 counties, where every county has its own campaign manager, campaign owner should not speak with more than 10 people, meaning that 10 campaign managers should comprise another level of command.
+In the case of a state campaign with 90 counties, where every county has its own campaign manager, the campaign owner should not speak with more than 10 people, meaning that 10 campaign managers should comprise another level of command.

 Ideally, you should establish the campaign structure starting with the smallest entities.